Travail Pilgrimage

 Travail Pilgrimage FAQ

-• The cohort currently meets locally in the Phoenix, Arizona area, with the hope of eventually launching additional cohorts in other cities.
+The cohort meets locally in the Phoenix, Arizona area.

 The 9 Months Includes:

-• Pilgrimage: An 8-day walk on the Camino de Santiago in Portugal and Spain — a journey of gratitude, endurance, and renewal.
+Pilgrimage: An multi-day walk along a historic pilgrim’s route — a journey of gratitude, endurance, and renewal.

 Applications close when slots are filled or 30 days before the next Travail cohort begins.